SergeyMalykh/cors_police_response_preflight_does_not_have_http_ok/README.md

+# ERROR: Access to XMLHttpRequest at 'http://localhost:3000/api/products' from origin 'http://localhost:8080' has been blocked by CORS policy: Response to preflight request doesn't pass access control check: It does not have HTTP ok status.

+This error hapens when I add a "Authorization" token ou basic at the request header from browser to client, developing with webpack with hotreload etc.

+I can't undestand why.

-# JUST A TEST TO DEMONSTRATE DE PROBLEM TO MAKE A AUTENTICATION WITH AUTORIZATION
+# TEST TO DEMONSTRATE DE PROBLEM TO MAKE A AUTENTICATION WITH AUTORIZATION

 ## TO INSTALL